Aliases for CLIC1 Gene

 Previous GeneCards Identifiers for CLIC1 Gene

 Chloride channels are a diverse group of proteins that regulate fundamental cellular processes including stabilization of cell membrane potential, transepithelial transport, maintenance of intracellular pH, and regulation of cell volume.
 Chloride intracellular channel 1 is a member of the p64 family; the protein localizes principally to the cell nucleus and exhibits both nuclear and plasma membrane chloride ion channel activity. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CLIC1 Gene

 CLIC1 (Chloride Intracellular Channel 1) is a Protein Coding gene.
-Among its related pathways are Activation of cAMP-Dependent PKA and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
-GO annotations related to this gene include chloride channel activity and voltage-gated chloride channel activity.
+Diseases associated with CLIC1 include Gallbladder Cancer and Colorectal Cancer.
+Among its related pathways are Activation of cAMP-Dependent PKA and Hepatic ABC Transporters.
+Gene Ontology (GO) annotations related to this gene include chloride channel activity and voltage-gated chloride channel activity.
 An important paralog of this gene is CLIC4.

 Can insert into membranes and form chloride ion channels.
 Channel activity depends on the pH.
 Membrane insertion seems to be redox-regulated and may occur only under oxydizing conditions.
 Involved in regulation of the cell cycle.